Troubleshoot slow internet speeds

 front view of C5500 or C6500 smartNID

-CAUTION: If you have a wall-mounted C5500XK or C6500XK SmartNID, contact our tech support team before proceeding.
-Please do not do a factory reset without assistance.
+CAUTION: If you have a wall-mounted SmartNID, contact our tech support team before attempting a reset.